mongock/mongock/CONTRIBUTING.md

 Submitting good issues  that represent real problems(or enhancements) is very important in an open-source project, and requires time and effort.
 This is why contributors that raise a valid issue will be recognised and listed in our [contributor list](https://github.com/mongock/mongock/blob/master/CONTRIBUTORS.md).

 - **Discussion rewarding**
-Similarly to issues, discussions are really helpful to improve Mongock.This area focus less in fixing, but really helps us in getting new idea or approaches.
+Similarly to issues, discussions are really helpful to improve the Mongock project.
+This area focuses less in fixing, but really helps us in getting new ideas or approaches.
 In the same way as issues, any contributor who starts(or participates in) a discussion will be recognised and listed in our [contributor list](https://github.com/mongock/mongock/blob/master/CONTRIBUTORS.md).

 - **Code contribution rewarding**